karschsp/band-names/BAND-NAMES.md

 * The Half Ways
 * The Handfuls
 * The Hard Refresh
+* The Infield Fly Rules
 * The Insane Asylums
 * The Jills
 * The Know-It-Alls
 * The Know-Nothings
 * The Last Ditch Efforts
+* The Last Minutes
 * The Last Straws
 * The Lazy Eyes
+* The Loaded Bases
+* The Long Overdues
 * The Low Expectations
 * The Natural Disasters
 * The Naughty Daughters